sergeyzolotukhin/learn-java-gradle/README.md

 ### Java
 #### spring - The spring folder contains everything which relates to the Spring framework itself.
+#### hibernate - The hibernate folder contains everything which relates to the Hibernate framework itself.
 #### library - The library folder contains everything which relates to Java libraries.